TobyMercer/Automating-frequentist-NMA-with-ML/data_sheet.md

 ## Data Collection Process

-The data was obtained from the published literature on randomized controlled trials of smoking cessation interventions.
+The data was obtained from the published literature on randomised controlled trials of smoking cessation interventions.
 Trials were identified through searches of electronic databases and reference lists of relevant systematic reviews.
-Data on the number of participants who quit smoking and the total number randomized was extracted for each treatment arm.
+Data on the number of participants who quit smoking and the total number randomised was extracted for each treatment arm.

 ## Data Preprocessing

 MICE (Multivariate Imputation by Chained Equations) was used to handle missing data in the dataset.
 The `IterativeImputer` from the `sklearn.impute` module was employed for this purpose.
-After imputation, the imputed dataset was used for further analysis and modeling.
+After imputation, the imputed dataset was used for further analysis and modelling.
 The data is otherwise as extracted from the original trial reports.

 ## Ethical Considerations

-The data comes from published randomized controlled trials.
+The data comes from published randomised controlled trials.
 The conduct of these trials would have been approved by the relevant institutional ethics boards and informed consent would have been obtained from participants.
 No individual participant data is included in this dataset.

 ## Funding Sources